 What is the difference between dry salt and brine methods?

-Dry salting means rubbing salt directly onto vegetables (like sauerkraut or kimchi) so they release their own juices to form the brine.
-The brine method dissolves salt in water to create a liquid that covers the vegetables (like pickles or fermented peppers).
-The calculator handles both methods.
+Dry salting means rubbing salt directly onto vegetables (sauerkraut, kimchi) so they release their own juices.
+The brine method dissolves salt in water to create a liquid that covers the vegetables (pickles, peppers).
+Both methods work for lacto-fermentation.

-What kind of salt should I use for fermentation?
+What kind of salt should I use for fermentation or brining?

-Use non-iodized salt such as sea salt, kosher salt, or pickling salt.
-Iodized table salt can inhibit the beneficial bacteria needed for lacto-fermentation and may cause discoloration.
-Avoid salts with anti-caking agents as they can cloud the brine.
+Use non-iodized salt: sea salt, kosher salt, or pickling salt.
+Iodized table salt can inhibit the beneficial bacteria needed for fermentation and may cause discoloration.
+For meat brining, kosher salt (Diamond Crystal or Morton's) is preferred for its clean flavor.

 What is kahm yeast and is it dangerous?

 Kahm yeast is a white, filmy layer that sometimes forms on top of fermenting vegetables.
 It is not harmful but can affect flavor if left unchecked.
-Simply skim it off and ensure your vegetables stay submerged below the brine to prevent it from returning.
+Simply skim it off and ensure your vegetables stay submerged below the brine.